ids-s1-21/project-The_mathematicians/README.md

-For the first question, our analysis shows that, first of all, the average number of “correct answers” (answers that are in the same direction as the experts’ answer) ranked by schools is shown as
+For the first question, our analysis shows that, first of all, the average number of “correct answers” (answers that are in the same direction as the experts’ answer) ranked by schools is shown as follows:
-followed: - School of Mathematics (22.7)
+- School of Mathematics (22.7)
 - School of Physics and Astronomy (21.8)
 - School of Informatics (20.5)
 - School of Philosophy, Psychology and Language Science (19.8)